 The majority of the Administrative User Fees and Fines (Category 6) (with the exception of the placement ancillary fees) are optional fees and are only charged to a student if they utilize the service or incur a fine (such as in the case of late returns to the library).
 These fees are not charged automatically.
 Some cost recovery fees are also optional and are only charged to a student where they opt for services, materials or activities.

 Compulsory fees are charged automatically through your registration.
 Check your account on the ACORN Student Web Service if you are not certain which fees you have been assessed.
-You can also look at the University’s Annual Schedule of Cost Recovery Fees (Category 5) prior to selecting your courses to see what kind of program and course-related ancillary fees you will be charged.
+You can also look at the University’s Annual Schedule of Cost-Recovery Ancillary Fees, User Fees, and Fines (Category 5) prior to selecting your courses to see what kind of program and course-related ancillary fees you will be charged.
 Departmental websites also contain information on ancillary fees.

 Non-compulsory fees are charged to you as you access a service, pay a fine, or purchase a good.